 This course will introduce the students to basic concepts and tools used in microeconomics.
-After successful completion of the course, a student will have a preliminary idea of how the market economy works and what it aims to achieve.
-The students will have a clear idea of about the failures of the market economy in achieving its goals.
+After successful completion of the course, a student will have a preliminary idea of how the market economy works, what it aims to achieve and the failures of the market economy in achieving its goals.
 Student will also acquire the necessary knowledge of the tools and methods used in microeconomics.